-78 See Taliban Statement, "Five Killed, 11 Injured in Nangarhar Operation", 10 March 2016, previously accessible at: http://shahamat-english.com/5-killed-11-injured-in-nangarhar-operation/.
+79 See Taliban Statement, "Five Killed, 11 Injured in Nangarhar Operation", 10 March 2016, previously accessible at: http://shahamat-english.com/5-killed-11-injured-in-nangarhar-operation/.
 Removed from internet but on file with UNAMA Human Rights Unit.

-79 See Common Article 3 to the Geneva Conventions of 1949.
+80 See Common Article 3 to the Geneva Conventions of 1949.

-80 See Common Article 3 to the Geneva Conventions of 1949; Article 13 (2) of Additional Protocol II to the Geneva Conventions of 1949; Articles 48 and 52 of Additional Protocol 1 to the Geneva Conventions of 1949.
+81 See Common Article 3 to the Geneva Conventions of 1949; Article 13 (2) of Additional Protocol II to the Geneva Conventions of 1949; Articles 48 and 52 of Additional Protocol 1 to the Geneva Conventions of 1949.
 See also, articles 8(e) (i) and 8(e)(xii) of the Rome Statute.
+See also Rule 7 ICRC, Customary International Humanitarian Law, Volume 1, Rules ed.
+Jean-Marie Henckaerts and Louise Doswald-Beck (CU P/ICRC, Cambridge 2005) (ICRC Study).

-See also Rule 7 rights of Afghans to receive and impart information.
+rights of Afghans to receive and impart information.
 The mission notes with concern that conflict and general insecurity in the first half of the year, coupled with direct threats and attacks on media workers deterred journalists from seeking to exercise their right to seek and disseminate information.

 Taliban in particular continued their campaign of threats and intimidation against specific media outlets, as documented in the UNAMA/OHCHR 2015 Annual Report on Protection of Civilians in Armed Conflict, labelling such outlets "military targets".
 Taliban carried out their 2015 threat against Tolo TV on 20 January 2016, when Taliban conducted a suicide vehicle borne-IED attack against a shuttle bus of the Moby Group (the parent company of Tolo TV) killing eight civilians (including three women) and injuring 30 others (including two women and three boys).
 Seven of the dead were Tolo TV staff members working with one of their subsidiary production companies.
-Taliban claimed responsibility for the attack on their website stating that it was in retaliation for Tolo TV's "severe hostility" against Islam, serving as "an apparatus and propaganda mechanism of the US", "disrespecting Kunduz citizens and false accusations of executions, plunder, kidnappings, and other abuses".81
+Taliban claimed responsibility for the attack on their website stating that it was in retaliation for Tolo TV's "severe hostility" against Islam, serving as "an apparatus and propaganda mechanism of the US", "disrespecting Kunduz citizens and false accusations of executions, plunder, kidnappings, and other abuses".
+82

-UNAMA notes with particular concern regarding a series of threatening statements - at least 10 in the first six months of 201682 - by Taliban against independent media outlets, before and after Taliban conducted the aforementioned 20 January suicide attack.
+UNAMA notes with particular concern regarding a series of threatening statements - at least 10 in the first six months of 201683 - by Taliban against independent media outlets, before and after Taliban conducted the aforementioned 20 January suicide attack.

-UNAMA reiterates that attacks directed at journalists are prohibited under international humanitarian law.83 Journalists are not participants in the conflicts they cover and do not lose their status as civilians.84 As such, this deliberate attack on the Moby group's shuttle bus likely constitutes a war crime.
+UNAMA reiterates that attacks directed at journalists are prohibited under international humanitarian law.84 Journalists are not participants in the conflicts they cover and do not lose their status as civilians.85 As such, this deliberate attack on the Moby group's shuttle bus likely constitutes a war crime.